Free Clinics

 Website

 St. Clare Health Mission provides free health care of individuals with no health insurance and not eligible for public or private insurance, and below 200% of federal poverty level.
-Income documentation is requested (bring your last 2 pay stubs and a copy or your latest tax forms).
+Income documentation is requested (bring your last 2 pay stubs and a copy of your latest tax forms).
+Continuity Clinic provides primary medical care for those with more complex medical needs and chronic conditions.
 See website for hours and more information.

 Clinics with Sliding Fees